hhalvmane/card-draw/README.md

 # card-draw
 UI for drawing cards.
-Block rotation
+Block rotation.

-UPDATE EXPECTED
+I never cared about the design of this template.